 When we travel, we love to take guided walking tours.
 They’re a great way to get to know a destination or specific attraction, and learn about what it is we’re seeing.

-We have two walking tour companies that we usually use and recommend, Take Walks and Context Travel.
-We’re delighted that both of them offer virtual guided tours.
+One walking tour company that we often use and recommend is Context Travel.
+We’re delighted that they also offer virtual guided tours.
 These tours can be a great way to learn about a location in advance of your visit, or even just as a way to explore somewhere you might not have thought of visiting.
 If you’re at home with kids, you can think of one of these tours as a virtual field trip!